monbiote/ECB_Perceived_Cacophony/README.md

-# One Day at a Time Cacophony Index
+# Unified Voice or Cacophony?
+A Discordance Index of the European Central Bank Governing Council Members

 This repository contains the code and data for creating a Cacophony Index of Discordance for European Central Bank (ECB) council members.
 This index is part of a master's thesis project for a data science program.